GriffGaff/JobInterviewApp/project/DTO/2_ApplicationForm/README.md

-contents of the second phase of the application process (application form)
+content of the second phase of the application process (application form)